WT Grades

 Rt (ASD/LRFD): The ratio (no units) of the expected tensile strength to the specified minimum tensile strength, Fu, as related to overstrength in material yield stress Ry.
 See section I-6 of the AISC Seismic Design Manual.
 This overstrength factor is used during connection design when the user has specified a Seismic brace.
 The default values used for Rt come from Table I -6 -1 of the AISC Seismic Design Manual.
 Rt is used only when the governing load (Tension load or Compression load) is Auto.
 Ry and Rt are not used for user-entered loads.

-Correlation Factor (Eurocode): The appropriate correlation factorw ) taken from Table 4.1 in BS EN 1993-1-8: 2005, Eurocode 3: Design of steel structures.
+Correlation Factor (Eurocode): The appropriate correlation factor (ß w ) taken from Table 4.1 in BS EN 1993-1-8: 2005, Eurocode 3: Design of steel structures.
 The factor is used in calculations for fillet welds.

 • The position of these form buttons on the screen tells you what settings they apply to.
 Click here for more information.

-• You can Copy ( ) the settings on this screen , then Paste ( ) those settings to a different screen of the same type.
+• You can Copy the settings on this screen, then Paste those settings to a different screen of the same type.

-• Save ( ) saves a file to a global folder ( ) that is used by your current version of SDS2.
+• You can Save the settings on this screen to a global folder that is used by your current version of SDS2.
 Give the file a name that will help other users identify its purpose.
-Load ( ) replaces the settings on this screen with the settings that are stored in the file that you select.
+You can Load a saved file to replace the settings on this screen with the settings that are stored in the file you select.

 • When editing multiple screens at the same time, Paste and Load replace mixed entries to a single field with a single entry.
 Copy and Save ignore fields with mixed entries, treating them as if they have no entry or do not exist.